 Fall 2013 Courses

-The lasted Newsletter published by the California University of PA Honors Program soon to come!
+The last Newsletter published by the California University of PA Honors Program is here!

 Who Gets Accepted?

 Each year, Cal U reviews the applications of incoming first-year and transfer students.
-Those with the very highest indicators of past and future academic success are invited to participate in the University Honors Program.
+Those with the very highest indicators of past and future academic success are invited to apply to join the University Honors Program.
 Typically, students must have acquired at least a 1200 score on the SAT or a combination of 3.00 high school GPA and 1100 SAT.